TomInTheBytes/SANS-HHC-2024/docs/act_2/microsoft_kc7.md

 === "Section 4: Echoes in the Frost: Tracking the Unknown Threat"

-    ??? success "Solution for Question 1"
+    ??? success "Solution to Question 1"

         Answer: ```stay frosty```

-    ??? success "Solution for Question 2"
+    ??? success "Solution to Question 2"

         ``` kql
         Email